ommmid/drake/note/note.md

 some good examples:
 https://github.com/vincekurtz/drake_ddp/blob/b4b22a55448121153f992cae453236f7f5891b23/acrobot.py#L177

+Some other trajectory optimization methods that got attention:
+**CHOMP**: gradient based while satifsying collision
+**STOMP**: gradient free that relies on generting noisy trajectories
+**TrajOpt**: it does a Sequentation Quadratic Programming.
+We need to have the objective funciont and the constraint ready to go for a QP at each sequence.
+Objective function is min distance.
+Two things:
+- they use trust region to find the right region for approximation to QP
+- convert constraints into penalty terms in cost function.
+To do that, they use $l_1$ penalty (like absolute value).
+This penalty is called exact penatly because, with a high enough weight, it will converge to zero like the constraint is being satisifed completely.
+This is not true for $l_2$ penalty where the norm 2 is used.
+- to smooth these $l_1$ terms, they use slack varialbes
+- They linearize the signe distance function, so we can easily add them to the cost function of the QP
+- They use Bullet because it can find convex-convext collision check (GJK method).
+FCL finds all the contact points but Bullet find the deepest penetration.

+You can add constraint in joint space or Cartesian space.
+Also, you can add each of them for different segment of the trajectory.

 ## Motion planning - sampling based
 PRM (multiple enquery): roadmap construction, offline. graph search (online) RRT (singel enquery)